RedHatInsights/ansible-collections-insights/roles/insights_client/README.md

     If the insights client is behind a proxy or firewall, a proxy can be specified.
 Default is unspecified.
 		Ex: http://user:pass@192.168.100.50:8080

+* insights_obfuscate: (optional)

+    Obfuscate IP addresses.
+Can be set to "True" or "False".
+Default is unspecified.

+* insights_obfuscate_hostname: (optional)

+    Obfuscate hostname.
+Requires obfuscate=True.
+Can be set to "True" or "False".
+Default is unspecified.

 * insights_tags: (optional)
     If defined, the key value pairs defined by `insights_tags` will be deployed to the host to define tags in the Insights portal.